dawsonblack/UIP/src/main/resources/ISSUES.md

 NOTES FROM DAWSON:
+-make everything mobile friendly
+-add short descriptions for creators
--make the search and user pages look nice on mobile -turn off autofill in inputs
+-turn off autofill in inputs
 -check whether email or username is being used already -add a message for successfully creating an account